The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 A concrete example: suppose SPY drops 50% in a year.
 Without puts, that single year’s contribution to variance drain is roughly $0.50^2 / 2 = 12.5%$.
 With puts that offset 10% of the decline (reducing the loss to 40%), the drain contribution drops to $0.40^2 / 2 = 8.0%$, a savings of 4.5 percentage points, from a put position that cost 0.5% of the portfolio.

 Taleb describes this structure as a barbell in Antifragile: combine a large, safe position with a small, highly convex one, and avoid the middle.
 The Spitznagel portfolio is a barbell.
 The bulk (100%) is in a broad equity index.
-A small sliver (0.1% to 1%) is in deep OTM puts.
+A small sliver (0.5% to 3.3% annual premium) is spent on deep OTM puts.

 The bulk earns the market return.
 The sliver has bounded downside (you can only lose the premium) and convex upside (the puts can return 10x to 50x during a crash).
 A “medium risk” portfolio with 80% stocks and 20% bonds reduces your exposure to crashes but also reduces your exposure to the equity premium.
 The barbell keeps full exposure to the equity premium while adding crash protection through a completely different mechanism.